celestiaorg/CIPs/cips/cip-shwap_protocol.md

 [**DataID**](#dataid): A DataID of the Data container.
 It MUST follow [DataID](#dataid) formatting and field validity rules.

-**DataShares**: A two-dimensional variable size byte arrays representing left data shares of a namespace in the row.
+**DataShares**: A two-dimensional variable size byte array representing left data shares of a namespace in the row.
 Each share MUST follow [share formatting and validity][shares-format] rules.

 **Proof**: A [protobuf formated][nmt-pb] [NMT][nmt] proof of share inclusion.
-It MUST follow [NMT proof verification][nmt-verify] and be verified against the respective root from the Row or Column axis in [DAH][dah].
-The axis is defined by the ProofType field.
+It MUST follow [NMT proof verification][nmt-verify] and be verified against the respective root from the Row root axis in [DAH][dah].

 Namespace data may span over multiple rows, in which case all the data is encapsulated in multiple containers.
-This is done.
+This enables parallelization of namespace data retrieval and certain [compositions](#protocol-compositions) may get advantage of that by requesting containers of a single namespace from multiple servers simultaneously.

 ## Protocol Compositions